Eastfield Primary School

 Implementation

-The school uses a CPA (concrete, pictorial and abstract) approach throughout, which encourages children to become independent in choosing the most suitable resources, strategies and methods in order to represent mathematical concepts and solve problems.
-Mathematical talk is also a key feature in all lessons, encouraging children to explore mathematical concepts and reason logically.
+Maths is taught daily to enable the achievement of ‘mastery’ over time.
+The school uses a CPA (concrete, pictorial and abstract) approach throughout each small step, which encourages children to be able to choose the most suitable resources, strategies and methods in order to represent mathematical concepts and solve problems.
+Mathematical talk is also a key feature in all lessons, encouraging children to fully explore mathematical concepts and reason logically.

 Impact